ashkanpower/SURAdapter/README.md

 Why to use
 -------------
-1.It is simple because you dont need to define an adapter for each Collection of data 2.It is universal so you can any data model in one adapter 3.It is very fast and manages the view recycling in background 4.It is adaptable with change
+1. It is simple because you dont need to define an adapter for each Collection of data
+2. It is universal so you can any data model in one adapter
+3. It is very fast and manages the view recycling in background
+4. It is adaptable with change

 How to get